Skip to main content

 Analytics

 Analytics information are provided through the AnalyticsContext, which will give extensionId & pluginId as context to analytics event fired inside of the extension.
 Additionally RouteTracker will capture an analytics event for routable extension to inform which extension metadata gets associated with a navigation event when the route navigated to is a gathered mountPoint.
+Whether an extension is routable is inferred from its outputs, but you can also explicitly control this behavior by passing the routable prop to ExtensionBoundary.

 // ...